laravel/docs/filesystem.md

 <a name="other-uploaded-file-information"></a>
 #### Other Uploaded File Information

-If you would like to get original name of the uploaded file, you may do so using the `getClientOriginalName` method:
+If you would like to get the original name of the uploaded file, you may do so using the `getClientOriginalName` method:

     $name = $request->file('avatar')->getClientOriginalName();